acpennington/GoatController/docs/cardnotes.md

 -  Chosen One: sadly random discard doesn't not work here - scripting is going to be annoying
 -  Coach Goblin: needs a bottom of deck script (see ticket #245)
 -  Crimson Sentry: needs a bottom of deck script (see ticket #245)
+-  Darkness Approaches: need ability to turn to face down Attack Position when this card is on the field :(
+-  Different Dimension Capsule: face down banishing script
+-  Drop Off: need a script to ensure the card discarded is the card that was just drawn

 ### Optional / Convenience